 Jenny McHugh is a PhD candidate at Lancaster University, funded by the Faculty of Arts and Social Sciences studentship, supervised by Dr. Sophie Ambler and Dr. Fiona Edmonds.
 Her research focuses upon concepts of loyalty and duty as experienced by the Scottish Church during David II of Scotland’s reign and the Second Wars of Independence.
 Diplomacy and warfare are key themes to this, since the papacy in the 1300s acted as the key mediator of European warfare.
 Scottish clergymen had to carefully negotiate their loyalty to their religious community, over which the Pope presided, and their regional loyalties to their secular lords.
 Fourteenth-century conflict irreversibly damaged the Scottish Church and the varied political stance of differing groups of clergymen can be attributed to this destruction.
 Her research examines these themes to understand why the Church failed to unite against English invasion as it previously had during the First Wars of Independence.Jenny McHugh

-Corinna Peniston-Bird is a Senior Lecturer in Gender and Cultural History who has worked extensively on the combat taboo, and on masculinities and femininities at war.
+Corinna Peniston-Bird is a Professor of Gender and Cultural History who has worked extensively on the combat taboo, and on masculinities and femininities at war.
 Since 1998, her research and teaching has centred on gender dynamics in Britain in the Second World War.
 Previous publications include ‘Of hockey sticks and Sten guns : British auxiliaries and their weapons in the Second World War’ Women's History Magazine, Autumn 2014, No. 76, 2014 ‘and the co-edited special issue: with Wendy Ugolini, Journal of War and Culture Studies ‘Silenced Mourning;’ (2014).
 She has also co-edited three collections, with Emma Vickers, Gender and the Second World War: Lessons of War (Palgrave Macmillan, 2016); Sarah Barber, History beyond the Text: A Student's Guide to approaching alternative Sources.
 (London: Routledge, 2008); with Gerard DeGroot, A Soldier and a Woman: Sexual Integration in the Military.
-(Harlow: Pearson Education, 2000).Dr Corinna Peniston-Bird
+(Harlow: Pearson Education, 2000).Professor Corinna Peniston-Bird

 Louis Pulford is an AHRC-funded PhD candidate at Lancaster University.
 His research explores the role of ritual in the exercising of power in the kingdoms of France and Aragon, c.1200-1250.
 It was within this region that a diplomatic and cultural nexus emerged during the twelfth century, as rulers sought to secure their power and contend for dominance through both military operations and carefully staged acts of ritual that created a shared cultural language through which they could communicate.
 A key aspect of his research concerns the role played by crusading ideology in the development of aristocratic identities.
 Through the study of crusading literature, he is considering how the French nobility came to see it as their duty to wage holy war against the enemies of Christendom.
 His is also involved in a project with Cartmel Priory in commemorating their founder, William Marshal, one of England’s great warrior heroes.Louis Pulford